shikaan/shikaan.github.io/_posts/2024-09-16-x86-64-conditionals.md

 }
 ```

-Most of the time, the execution is linear: instructions are executed one after the other in the order they are coded.
-Top to bottom.
+Most of the time, the execution is linear: instructions are executed one after the other, in the order they are coded.
 Some instructions, however, can break this convention and are called _Control Transfer Instructions_ (CTIs).

-The CTIs we will focus on are categorized as _conditional_ and _unconditional_, and they make control flow possible in assembly by allowing execution of nonconsecutive instructions.
-Software interrupts are the other type of CTI; we won't explicitly touch them here[^2] since they are tightly intertwined with operative systems beyond the scope of this series.
+CTIs come in three flavors: _conditional_, _unconditional_, and _software interrupts_.
+We'll focus on the first two, as they are the foundation of control flow in assembly, allowing the execution of non-consecutive instructions.
+Software interrupts, while interesting, are closely intertwined with operating systems and beyond the scope of this series[^2].

 The first CTI we will explore is `jmp` (jump).